-- (8) any particular success stories to encourage other licensees to emulate best practices. - (c) Each annual report shall include as much State-specific data as possible.
-If the submitting entity does not submit State-specific data, then the licensee shall include any national data it does have and explain why it could not submit State-specific data and how it intends to do so in future reports, if possible. - 14 (d) Each annual report shall include the rules, 15 regulations, and definitions used for the procurement goals in 16 the licensee's annual report. - Section 100.
-The Illinois Administrative Procedure Act is amended by adding Section 5-45.55 as follows: - 19 (5 ILCS 100/5-45.55 new) - Sec.
+6 (8) any particular success stories to encourage other 7 licensees to emulate best practices.

+8 Each annual report shall include (C) much as 9 State-specific data as possible.
+If the submitting entity does 10 not submit State-specific data, then the licensee shall 11 include any national data it does have and explain why it could 12 not submit State-specific data and how it intends to do so in future reports, if possible.
+13

+(d) Each annual report shall include the rules, regulations, and definitions used for the procurement goals in the licensee's annual report.

+Section 100.
+The Illinois Administrative Procedure Act is amended by adding Section 5-45.55 as follows:

+19 (5 ILCS 100/5-45.55 new) 20 Sec.
 5-45.55.
 Emergency rulemaking; Illinois Gaming Board.

-To provide for the expeditious and timely implementation of this amendatory Act of the 103rd General Assembly, emergency rules implementing the Fantasy Sports Consumer Protection Act may be adopted in accordance with Section 5-45 by the Illinois
+21 To provide for the expeditious and timely implementation of 22 this amendatory Act of the 103rd General Assembly, emergency 23 rules implementing the Fantasy Sports Consumer Protection Act 24 may be adopted in accordance with Section 5-45 by the Illinois

-- 1 Gaming.
-The adoption of emergency rules authorized by Section - 2 5-45 and this Section is deemed to be necessary for the public - 3 interest, safety, and welfare. - 4 This Section is repealed one year after the effective date - of this amendatory Act of the 103rd General Assembly. - 6 Section 105.
-The Sports Wagering Act is amended by - 7 changing Section 25-10 as follows: - 8 (230 ILCS 45/25-10) - 9 Sec.
+SB3710 - 18 - LRB103 39331 AWJ 69492 b 1 Gaming.
+The adoption of emergency rules authorized by Section 2 5-45 and this Section is deemed to be necessary for the public 3 interest, safety, and welfare.
+4 This Section is repealed one year after the effective date 5 of this amendatory Act of the 103rd General Assembly.
+6 Section 105.
+The Sports Wagering Act is amended by 7 changing Section 25-10 as follows: 8 (230 ILCS 45/25-10) 9 Sec.
 25-10.
 Definitions.
-As used in this Act: - "Adjusted gross sports wagering receipts" means a master - 11 sports wagering licensee's gross sports wagering receipts, - less winnings paid to wagerers in such games. - 13 "Athlete" means any current or former professional athlete - or collegiate athlete. - 15 "Board" means the Illinois Gaming Board. - "Covered persons" includes athletes; umpires, referees, - 17 and officials; personnel associated with clubs, teams, - 18 leagues, and athletic associations; medical professionals - 19 (including athletic trainers) who provide services to athletes - 20 and players; and the family members and associates of these - 21 persons where required to serve the purposes of this Act. - 22 "Department" means the Department of the Lottery. - "Gaming facility" means a facility at which gambling - 24 operations are conducted under the Illinois Gambling Act,
+As used in this Act: 10 "Adjusted gross sports wagering receipts" means a master 11 sports wagering licensee's gross sports wagering receipts, 12 less winnings paid to wagerers in such games.
+13 "Athlete" means any current or former professional athlete 14 or collegiate athlete.
+15 "Board" means the Illinois Gaming Board.
+16 "Covered persons" includes athletes; umpires, referees, 17 and officials; personnel associated with clubs, teams, 18 leagues, and athletic associations; medical professionals 19 (including athletic trainers) who provide services to athletes 20 and players; and the family members and associates of these 21 persons where required to serve the purposes of this Act.
+22 "Department" means the Department of the Lottery.
+23 "Gaming facility" means a facility at which gambling 24 operations are conducted under the Illinois Gambling Act, pari-mutuel wagering is conducted under the Illinois Horse Racing Act of 1975, or sports wagering is conducted under this Act.

-- 1 pari-mutuel wagering is conducted under the Illinois Horse - 2 Racing Act of 1975, or sports wagering is conducted under this - 3 Act. - 4 "Official league data" means statistics, results, - 5 outcomes, and other data related to a sports event obtained - 6 pursuant to an agreement with the relevant sports governing - 7 body, or an entity expressly authorized by the sports - 8 governing body to provide such information to licensees, that - 9 authorizes the use of such data for determining the outcome of - 10 tier 2 sports wagers on such sports events. - "Organization licensee" has the meaning given to that term - in the Illinois Horse Racing Act of 1975. - "Owners licensee" means the holder of an owners license - under the Illinois Gambling Act. - 15 "Person" means an individual, partnership, committee, - 16 association, corporation, or any other organization or group - of persons. - 18 "Personal biometric data" means an athlete's information - derived from DNA, heart rate, blood pressure, perspiration - 20 rate, internal or external body temperature, hormone levels, - 21 glucose levels, hydration levels, vitamin levels, bone - density, muscle density, and sleep patterns. - "Prohibited conduct" includes any statement, action, and - other communication intended to influence, manipulate, or - 25 control a betting outcome of a sporting contest or of any - 26 individual occurrence or performance in a sporting contest in
+"Official leaque data" means statistics, 4 results, 5 outcomes, and other data related to a sports event obtained 6 pursuant to an agreement with the relevant sports governing body, or an entity expressly authorized by the sports 7 8 governing body to provide such information to licensees, that 9 authorizes the use of such data for determining the outcome of 10 tier 2 sports wagers on such sports events.

+"Organization licensee" has the meaning given to that termin the Illinois Horse Racing Act of 1975.

+13 "Owners licensee" means the holder of an owners license 14 under the Illinois Gambling Act.

+15 "Person" means an individual, partnership, committee, 16 association, corporation, or any other organization or group 17 of persons.

+18 "Personal biometric data" means an athlete's information 19 derived from DNA, heart rate, blood pressure, perspiration 20 rate, internal or external body temperature, hormone levels, 21 glucose levels, hydration levels, vitamin levels, bone 22 density, muscle density, and sleep patterns.